 A former gas engineer and qualified commercial diver, Shaunagh took up rugby at Medway RFC but moved to Harlequins Ladies in 2016 where, in her first season, she played in every league game as they won the title.

-A fully qualified firefighter, Shaunagh made her debut against Canada in 2017.
+A fully-qualified firefighter, Shaunagh made her debut against Canada in 2017, going on to receive a full-time contract in January 2019.